Fertility Surgery for Women

 removal using hysteroscopy

 The Center’s state-of-the-art equipment includes da Vinci surgical robots that allow surgeons to perform complex operations through small incisions—so-called “robotic surgery.”

 CRM partners with the Center for Male Reproductive Medicine & Microsurgery of Weill Cornell Medical College, the first university center in the United States devoted exclusively to male infertility treatment.
 Our urologist colleagues have pioneered sperm-retrieval and microsurgical repair techniques that have allowed thousands of men to become fathers.

-Male reproductive urologic microsurgeons can repair or remove anatomical obstructions that prevent sperm from reaching the ejaculate (liquid that carries the sperm).
-This category includes vasectomy reversal, congenital blockages or blockages that occur as a result of infection or prior surgery such as hernia repair.
+Male reproductive urologic microsurgeons can repair or remove anatomical obstructions such as congenital blockages or a prior vasectomy which prevent sperm from reaching the ejaculate.
 Microsurgery is also the method of choice to repair varicoceles (varicose veins in the scrotum).
 A varicocele is the most common cause of low sperm count and low testosterone.

 Surgical Sperm Retrieval

-For men with very low or no sperm count or in cases where sperm is being produced but not reaching the ejaculate, surgeons locate and collect sperm for use in ICSI with an IVF cycle or to be frozen for future use.
+For men with very low or no sperm count, surgeons locate and collect sperm for use in ICSI with an IVF cycle or to be frozen for future use.
 Most of these procedures, including micro-TESE (microscopic testicular sperm extraction, pronounced "tess-ee"), are performed in an outpatient setting.

 Please contact a physician's office at the Center for Male Reproductive Medicine & Microsurgery of Weill Cornell Medical College for more information and to make an appointment.